MatthieuGit/vagrant_project/readme.md

 <a href="https://github.com/spring-projects/spring-petclinic">See the presentation here</a>

 ## Running vagrant project locally
-3 ways are available to run vagrant box
+3 ways are available to run vagrant box.
 You can run it from the command line :
 ```
 vagrant init mattVagrant/ubuntu_pet_clinic \